stgl/scarplet/README.md

 ## Examples

-[Example notebooks](docs/source/examples/) can be found in the docs folder and sample datasets can be loaded using the [datasets submodule](https://scarplet.readthedocs.io/en/latest/scarplet.datasets.html).
+Example notebooks can be found in the [docs folder](docs/source/examples/) or [website](https://scarplet.readthedocs.io/en/latest/examples/scarps.html) and sample datasets can be loaded using the [datasets submodule](https://scarplet.readthedocs.io/en/latest/scarplet.datasets.html).

 ### Detecting fault scarps